mgtrrz/streetlight/README.md

 Once installation is complete, visit the sites!

 http://phpmyadmin.local:8080

 http://wp.local:8080

 http://dev.local:8080

 The `www` folder on your local computer is mounted to the `/var/www/local` folder on the VM and contains folders to the `dev` and the `wp` site.
 You can navigate into these folders and make any changes.
 There is no need to refresh, restart or run any commands.
 Any changes you make are instant.

+If you're going to be developing using Git in the `www` folder, remove the `.git` folder in the root project directory.

 #### Accessing WordPress